Photoreceptor cell: Retinal mosaic

 Most vertebrate photoreceptors are located in the retina.
 The distribution of rods and cones (and classes thereof) in the retina is called the retinal mosaic.
 Each human retina has approximately 6 million cones and 120 million rods.
 At the "center" of the retina (the point directly behind the lens) lies the fovea (or fovea centralis), which contains only cone cells; and is the region capable of producing the highest visual acuity or highest resolution.
 Across the rest of the retina, rods and cones are intermingled.
 No photoreceptors are found at the blind spot, the area where ganglion cell fibers are collected into the optic nerve and leave the eye.
 The distribution of cone classes (L, M, S) are also nonhomogenous, with no S-cones in the fovea, and the ratio of L-cones to M-cones differing between individuals.

 The number and ratio of rods to cones varies among species, dependent on whether an animal is primarily diurnal or nocturnal.
 Certain owls, such as the nocturnal tawny owl, have a tremendous number of rods in their retinae.
 Other vertebrates will also have a different number of cone classes, ranging from monochromats to pentachromats.
+The chemical composition of the red and green cones in humans are extremely similar, as opposed to green-blue and blue-rhodopsin.

 Signaling

-The absorption of light leads to an isomeric change in the retinal molecule.

 The path of a visual signal is described by the phototransduction cascade, the mechanism by which the energy of a photon signals a mechanism in the cell that leads to its electrical polarization.
 This polarization ultimately leads to either the transmittance or inhibition of a neural signal that will be fed to the brain via the optic nerve.
 The steps that apply to the phototransduction pathway from vertebrate rod/cone photoreceptors are: